The Devil Went Down to Georgia: Content

 Realizing he has been defeated, the Devil lays his golden fiddle at Johnny's feet.
 Johnny then invites the Devil to "c'mon back if y'ever wanna try again" before repeating his claim to be "the best that's ever been".

 Critical reception

 Cash Box praised the "engaging narrative story line" and said the song has "thundering piano", "screaming fiddle work", "pounding drums and screeching guitar".
-Record World said that Daniels "administers heavy doses of both [storytelling and fiddle-playing] with producer John Boylan capturing the excitement like no one else can."
+Record World said that Daniels "administers heavy doses of both [storytelling and fiddle-playing] with producer John Boylan capturing the excitement like no one else can".

-In 2024, Rolling Stone ranked the song at #120 on its 200 Greatest Country Songs of All Time ranking.
+In 2024, Rolling Stone ranked the song at number 120 on its 200 Greatest Country Songs of All Time ranking.

-Censorship

-Johnny's final boast, from the album version of the song, goes, "I done told you once, you son of a bitch, I'm the best that's ever been".
-But to accommodate radio airplay for Country and Top 40 formats, Daniels changed the lyric for the single release to, "'Cause I told you once, you son of a gun, I'm the best that's ever been", though AOR stations continued to use the unaltered version.

 Musical references

 The ballad's story is a derivative of the traditional deal with the Devil motif.
 Charlie Daniels has stated in interviews, "I don't know where it came from, but it just did.
-Well, I think I might know where it came from, it may have come from an old poem called 'The Mountain Whippoorwill' that Stephen Vincent Benét wrote many, many years ago (1925), that I had in high school."
+Well, I think I might know where it came from, it may have come from an old poem called 'The Mountain Whippoorwill' that Stephen Vincent Benét wrote many, many years ago (1925), that I had in high school".